Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

 ### Estimated Time: 40 minutes

 ### Introduction:
-Contoso Traders, a leading trading platform, is committed to delivering secure and efficient software solutions.
+Contoso Traders, an e-commerce platform, is committed to delivering secure and efficient software solutions.
 In this challenge, as a Lead DevSecOps engineer, your focus is to enhance the DevSecOps workflow by leveraging AI-driven GitHub Actions that focus on code review and security checks for pull requests thus leading to improved code quality and enhanced security practices in the development lifecycle.

 You need to focus on completing the implementation of the below-mentioned GitHub Actions: